jasonrdsouza/foosball_monkey/README.md

 Webapp to track foosball things.

 Todo (for v1.0)
 ---------------
 - backup db functionality
     - copy file somewhere else (dropbox?)
-- GetGameById html style
-    - pictures of the players
-    - seperated by team
-    - schematic of the foosball table?
 - Implement basic rankings
-- Remove the delete player and delete team functionality
-- consolidate player and player_display struct into 1 that has all the info
-    - same for others
-    - need foreign keys as well as the values for links

 Future Functionality